mkiki/chords/README.md

 * chords, an array of the chords in this song
 * tab, the tablature
 * lyrics, the lyrics

+### Add a song
+* Create a JS file in the `songs` folder.
+This file must call the `registerSong` with a song object as a parameter
+* Make sure the song has a unique name
+* Choose one or multiple categories, either "banjo", "song", or both

 ### Tablature format